cea-hpc/modules/doc/source/module.rst

  Location of a site-specific configuration script to source into :file:`modulecmd.tcl`.
 See also `Modulecmd startup`_ section.

+ This environment variable value supersedes the default value set in the :mconfig:`extra_siteconfig` configuration option.
+It can be defined with the :subcmd:`config` sub-command.
 This environment variable is ignored if :mconfig:`extra_siteconfig` has been declared locked in :mconfig:`locked_configs` configuration option.

  .. only:: html